-We are confident of our basic legal training, and we continue our professional development.
+We are confident of our basic professional training, and we continue our professional development.

-However, our marketing skills are additional to that and we need to review our plans from time to time.
+But our marketing relies on different skills and we need to review our plans from time to time.
 Not only is it tempting to leave marketing as last priority, but the Internet is moving away from us as competition heats up and technical progress leaves our website behind.

 We need to keep up to ensure the health of our business.

 But before we change any of our marketing materials, can we double-check our outcome priorities?

 The questions below do not try to explain HOW we might tackle these priorities, but could help us understand our potential ToDo list.

 Without enquiries, we get no new clients.
 There are too many rival firms who will scoop them up if we do not compete actively in the market-place.